DBJDBJ/dusan_jovanovic_dot_org/content/page/disclaimer.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []

+# Enable comments by entering your Disqus shortname
+disqusShortname : ""

 ---
 ### All content on this site is © Dušan B. Jovanović (DBJ)